-Below are fourteen example of nursing home lawsuits that were filed in Maryland in 2016.
+Below are fifteen example of nursing home lawsuits that were filed in Maryland in 2016-2017.
 As you will see, Genesis Healthcare is a common defendant and bed sores and fall are common sources of injuries and death.

 - 1 - Hall v.
 Genesis Healthcare (filed on January 4, 2016): A Genesis Healthcare facility fails to take the precautions necessary to prevent a woman from developing bedsores while she is a resident there.
 The woman dies, and her sons bring a wrongful death claim against Genesis.